HPCarey/coders-hangman2/README.md

     * [**User Stories Testing**](#user-stories-testing)
     * [**Manual Testing**](#manual-testing)
     * [**Bugs**](#bugs)
  * [**Deployment**](#deployment)
  * [**Credits**](#credits)

 ## **Planning Stage**
 ### Intended Users
 * The intended user is any student or programmer who needs to take a quick break from a piece of code that might be causing them problems.
-* The user would rather take a quick micro-break from the code for a few mintues in order not to lose focus on the problem completely, but needs a bit of a reset in orde to focus on it.
+* The user would rather take a quick micro-break from the code for a few mintues in order not to lose focus on the problem completely, but needs a bit of a reset in order to focus on it.

 ### **User Stories**
  * As a visiting user, I want to play a game of hangman.